-Recommendations for a wide range of EU action in the public consultation carried out on the next EU's road safety programme - Technical Assistance in support of the Preparation of the Road Safety Action Programme to 2011- 2020 - are set out in Table 2.
+Recommendations for a wide range of EU actions in the public consultation carried out on the next EU's road safety programme -Technical Assistance in support of the Preparation of the Road Safety Action Programme to 2011-2020 - are set out in Table 2.
 (COWI, 2010).

-Table 2: Vehicle safety recommendations from the public consultation on developing the EU road safety action programme 2011-2020.
-(Source: COWI, 2010)
+Table 2: Vehicle safety recommendations from the public consultation on developing the EU road safetyaction programme 2011-2020